vanzasetia/github-action-practice/README.md

 # GitHub Action Practice

-Learn to create github actions.
+Learn to create github actions in public.